merazAfridi/Applying-Multiple-CNNs_Pediatric-Pneumonia-Classification/README.md

 Evaluation metrics for model performance

-Contribute to advancing pediatric healthcare through AI-driven solutions!
+Contribute to advancing pediatric healthcare